globaleaks/whistleblowing-software/documentation/security/EncryptionProtocol.rst

 .. csv-table::
    :header: "Credentials type", "User role"

-   "Passwords", "For authenticated users identified by a username" "16-digits random receipts", "For anonymous Whistleblowers"
+   "Passwords", "Passowrds are used for authenticating users identified by a username" "Receipts", "Receipts are 16-digits random secrets used for authenticating anonymous whistleblowers"

 Assumptions:

-* The system enforces authenticated users password quality based on strong password complexity rules.
+* The system enforces strong password complexity;
-* The system enforces expiration of receipts low the number of active receipts.
+* The system enforces expiration of receipts according to a strict data retention policy limiting the concurrent number of active receipts;

 Users’ Keys
 -----------